 Now I knew where Cuddles lived.

 Having had enough fun with Cuddles, I made the prudent decision to get the hell out of the backyard.
 It was time to let sleeping dogs lie — on the other side of the fence, that is.

-I crept along the side of the house and peered over the front fence: the red Corolla was parked and ready, its occupants presumably awaiting my reappearance.
+I crept along the edge of the house and peered out into the street: the red Corolla was parked and ready, its occupants presumably awaiting my reappearance.

 A young girl stood outside the Corolla smoking a cigarette, pacing back and forth.
 Her door was ajar, and the cab light in the vehicle betrayed something of even greater interest: the car was occupied by three other females.